Tanya Saracho: Television: As showrunner

+Saracho, working with the production company Big Beach, created, co-wrote, and co-produced the show Vida.
+She assembled an all-Latinx, "heavily queer" writers' room and directorial team who are all Latinx or women of color.
+Like much of Saracho's theater work, the dialog in Vida is in Spanglish.

+Saracho has said that Starz initially approached her about the show, looking for "a female millennial show about gentefication, which is the gentrification of a Latinx space.
+The queerness came from me.
+I identify as queer, and it had to be there."

+In February 2018, Saracho signed a 3-year deal with Starz.
+She has described season 1 of Vida as a three-hour pilot.

-She is also developing another series with Big Beach called Brujas, based on her 2007 play Enfrascada, which will follow four Afro-Caribbean / Latinx Chicagoans within the brujería counter-culture and its intersection with feminism, described in publicity material as "a means for Latinx feminists to reconnect with their heritage through music, style, nightlife, and art.
-It’s a powerful return to indigenous practices and a reclamation of feminine strength."
+She is also developing another series with Big Beach called Brujas, based on her 2007 play Enfrascada, which will follow four Afro-Caribbean / Latinx Chicagoans within the brujería counter-culture.

 Awards and recognition

-Saracho was named Best New Playwright by Chicago magazine, one of the nine national Luminarios by Café magazine and given the first Revolucionario award in theater by the National Museum of Mexican Art.
+Saracho was named the Best New Playwright by Chicago magazine, one of the nine national Luminarios by Café magazine and given the first Revolucionario award in theater by the National Museum of Mexican Art.
 She has also won the Goodman's Ofner Prize, a 3Arts Artists Award and a National Endowment for the Arts Distinguished New Play Development Project Grant with About Face Theater.
 In January 2019, she was presented with the 2019 Final Draft New Voice Award for Television and won the 2019 GLAAD Media Award for Outstanding Comedy Series for Vida.

 In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named her among the fifty heroes “leading the nation toward equality, acceptance, and dignity for all people”.

 Personal life

 Saracho identifies as queer and has a mainly LGBTQ+ social circle.
 She was diagnosed with diabetes in 2010, of which there is a family history.
 She has also spoken about suffering from anxiety and impostor syndrome.

 By 2008, as a green card-holder, she was the only member of her family who had not naturalized to American citizenship, being unready to renounce her Mexican citizenship.
-But when Barack Obama won the 2008 presidential election, she realised she wanted to become a U.S. citizen in order to be able to vote for his re-election.
+She has said that in 2008, she chose to become a U.S. citizen in order to vote for Barack Obama in the 2008 presidential election.